sadasa1/hotel/README.md

 # Hotel Game (C++ / SFML)
+An immersive C++/SFML simulation where players step into the role of a desk clerk in an eerie hotel and detect anomalies in guests checking in.

 ![Gameplay Demo](demo.gif)

-## 🏨 **Hotel Desk Game**
-An immersive C++/SFML simulation where players step into the role of a desk clerk in an eerie hotel and detect anomalies in guests checking in.

 ### FULL DEMO LINK: [https://youtu.be/Y1LotFzByAA]